-The other method-which is, interestingly, quite widespread-is the dictionary method.
-It was applied by the Orientalist Ármin Vámbéry and the poet Attila József.
+The other method-which is, interestingly, quite wide-spread-is the dictionary method.
+It was applied by such contrasting individuals as the Orientalist Ármin Vámbéry and the poet Attila József.
 They both waded through complete dictionaries and that was how they got hold of the necessary vocabulary to learn languages.

 A modern dictionary provides words in context.
-That may be why the dictionary method proves fairly successful in practice, even though it runs counter to most modern language-learning pedagogies.
+That may be why the dictionary method proves fairly successful in practice, even though it is diametrically opposed to all modern language-learning pedagogy.
 I have long been searching for the reason why this seemingly absurd method is so efficient.

-I asked a secondary school acquaintance who learned enough German to succeed as a tourist in Germany.
-He replied that it was the initial letters of words that formed his associative basis; from those, he could memorize words.
+I asked a secondary school acquaintance who used the method to learn enough German to succeed as a tourist in Germany.
+He replied that it was the initial letters of words that formed his associative basis; those were by which he memorized the words.
 He learned each word's various meanings, assembled them into phrases, and the relationships revealed the inner logic of the language to him.

 You can unite the logic of a dictionary and the personal feature of a glossary if you record the word to be learned in context in your notebook.
 You can also add words with similar meanings (synonyms) or opposite meanings (antonyms).
-You shouldn't force the addition; only add the words that you know are natural "associates" of the word in question.
+You shouldn't force the addition; only note what actually associates by itself.

 Monkeys and apes are called higher primates because, among other things, they can use their forelegs as hands.
 Humans became giants because, among other things, they learned how to work with their hands.
-Therefore, it is no wonder that the richest group of words in all languages comes from the word hand.
+Therefore, it is no wonder that the richest group of words in all languages comes from the word "hand."
 According to a German scholar, each and every variant of human activity can be expressed with the derivations of this single word.
 I haven't checked to see if this is so, but in French at least, a little bunch can be collected from it (Fr: main).